 9Then they said to one another, “We are not doing right.
 This day is a day of good news, and we are keeping silent.
 If we wait until the morning light, punishment will overtake us.
 So now come, let’s go and tell the king’s house.”

 10So they came and called to the gatekeepers of the city, and they told them, saying, “We came to the camp of the Syrians, and behold, there was no one there, nor even the sound of a man, only the horses tied and the donkeys tied, and the tents just as they were.”

 11Then the gatekeepers called out, and they told it to those inside the king’s house.

 12Then the king arose in the night and said to his servants, “I will now tell you what the Syrians have done to us.
 They know that we are hungry, so they have gone out of the camp to hide in the field, saying, ‘When they come out of the city, we will take them alive and get into the city.’”

 13But one of his servants answered and said, “Please let some men take five of the horses that remain, which remain in the city.
 Look, they are like all the people of Israel that remain in it.
 Look, they are like all the people of Israel that are done for.
 Let us send and see.”

 14So they took two chariots with horses, and the king sent them after the army of the Syrians, saying, “Go and see.”

-So a measure of fine flour was sold for a shekel and two measures of barley for a shekel according to the word of Yahweh.
+16Then the people went out and plundered the camp of the Syrians.
+So a seahd of fine flour was sold for a shekel and two seahs of barley for a shekel according to the word of Yahweh.